 Where a land title is used as collateral with one mortgagee, following the mortgage registration, the owner of the land use right shall give the original land title to the mortgagee to keep.
 Where a land title is used as collateral with many mortgagees, following each mortgage registration, the original land title will be kept with one of the mortgagees according to the agreement amongst the mortgagees.
+The District Office of Natural Resources and Environment shall proceed with the registration of the activities of land use rights within three working days from the day the application is received and issue a certification to the mortgagee and the mortgagor, acknowledging that the land title is used as security for a loan according to the contract.

-In the case of a direct objection by the stakeholder or the grantees of land use rights, the registration of activities of land use rights shall be suspended until the issue is settled according to law.
+In the case of a direct objection by the stakeholder or the grantees of land use rights, the registration of activities of land use rights shall be suspended until the issue is settled according to law.4